pnp/blog/content/post/create-an-event-page-with-sharepoint-sharepoint-spaces-and.md

 ```

 The result is a formatted people web part.
 Another good thing about
-this it also lets the users hover/click on the people to get their
+this it also lets the users hover/select  the people to get their
 office profile
 information.